Leontyne Price: Professional debut in Four Saints in Three Acts, Porgy and Bess tour, and Price's marriage to Warfield

 Davis and Breen structured the Porgy and Bess tour purposefully to challenge segregation in the American South by refusing to allow their performances to be played before segregated audiences.
 However, cast members did experience challenges on the southern portion of the tour; with some being denied hotel rooms or the ability to eat in restaurants due to racial segregation.
-Price toured in Porgy and Bess for two years with she and Urylee Leonardos alternating performances in the role of Bess.
+Price toured in Porgy and Bess for two years with her and Urylee Leonardos alternating performances in the role of Bess.
 The production was given the backing of the U.S. State Department which supported an international tour of the production in an effort to fight anti-American propaganda in Europe by the Russian Soviet Federative Socialist Republic.
 From Dallas the tour first went to the Civic Opera House in Chicago, the Nixon Theater in Pittsburgh, and the National Theatre in Washington, D.C.
 United States President Harry S. Truman attended a performance at the latter theatre.

 Just prior to beginning the European portion of the tour, Price married her co-star in the production, the bass-baritone William Warfield, who portrayed Porgy.
 Some sources claim Warfield and Price met for the first time during rehearsals of Porgy and Bess and quickly formed a romantic attachment.
 This narrative, however, does not match the account given in Richard Steins's 1993 biography on Price, which states they met when Davis and Breen brought Warfield with them to see Price perform in the Juilliard production of Falstaff.
 According to Stein, Warfield began dating Price soon after this and would pick her up at her residence at the International House of New York where she lived during her senior year at Juilliard prior to the Porgy and Bess tour.

 Price and Warfield were married on August 31, 1952, at the Abyssinian Baptist Church in Harlem, with the cast of Porgy and Bess in attendance.
 The day after their wedding the cast was flown to Europe by the U.S. State Department aboard a military airplane with the stated goal of the tour being to refute communist claims that black Americans were repressed by the American government and lacked opportunities.
 In addition to the cast, the state department arranged for American reporters to join the cast on portions of the tour, and traveled with its own professional photographer who routinely sent photos to the press.
 Among the media representatives who joined the cast on parts of the tour were Truman Capote for The New Yorker and the publisher of The New York Times, Arthur Hays Sulzberger, along with his wife Iphigene Ochs Sulzberger.